openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/client_metadata/client_code_format.json}}

-Here is an example for a SIOP RP to be used as value of the `registration` request parameter:
+Here is an example for a SIOP RP (see [@SIOPv2]) to be used as value of the `registration` request parameter:

 <{{examples/client_metadata/client_siop_format.json}}

 ## OP Metadata

+This specification defines new server metadata parameters according to [@!OpenID-Discovery].

 The OP publishes the formats it supports using the `vp_formats` metadata parameter as defined above in its "openid-configuration".